kelexel/rstream/README.md

 Server side requirements
 ---

-* FreeBSD 9.x - I am currently running this setup in FreeBSD 9.1-prelease jail.
+* FreeBSD 9.x - I am currently running this setup inside a FreeBSD 9.1-prelease jail, and it runs great!
 * nginx (compiled from a recent port tree, with the "nginx-rtmp" module enabled)
 * nginx-rtmp HLS (optional - needs modification of the port's Makefile - see under NGINX_HLS notes)
-* ffmpeg (optional - if transcoding to lower bitrates)
+* ffmpeg (optional - if you want transcoding to lower bitrates)
 * that you backup (if any) your previously existing nginx config files located under /usr/local/etc/nginx/* (!!!)

 Broadcaster side requirements